utkucaglar/Data_Analysis_Project/README.md

 These are what i found out from this project:
 - I tend to take assignments serious when the deadline approaches. (as most of the students)
-- The midterm exam system in our univeristy punishes the students, who doesn't study daily by forcing them to study and take exams on weekends. (again most of the students)
+- The midterm exam system in our university punishes students who do not study daily by forcing them to study and take exams on weekends. (again like most students)
 - I observed a partial recovery in my step count immediately after task days, likely due to the completion of academic responsibilities freeing up time for other activities.

 ---